swiftcryptollc/swiftcryptollc.github.io/_news/2022-04-10-march-update.markdown

 ---
 layout: post
-title:  "March Update: Dontations, Freeloaderz, and Captive Audience"
+title:  "March Update: Donations, Freeloaderz, and Captive Audience"
 ---
 <br>
 We have been incredibly busy during March (hence the late March update!), but it was a great month for our [ADA for Warriors](https://4wardpool.swiftcryptollc.com){:target="_blank"} pool.
 We minted 3 blocks (2 of which were paid out in March), we joined a [Freeloaderz](https://freeloaderz.io){:target="_blank"} project, and we added [Captive Audience (CA)](https://www.captiveaudienceptrt.com/){:target="_blank"} as a new mission to support.